 "The House that Doak Built" hosted national champions and Heisman Trophy winners for decades, but its run of glory ended in 2009.
 The following year, the Cotton Bowl game moved to Cowboys Stadium in Arlington.
 The lure of a shiny, new monstrosity with state-of-the-art everything made the decision easy for organizers eager to evacuate the game out of the old stadium, which by then had become more than a little shabby.

-Besides, the Cotton Bowl game - we now must often clarify whether we're talking about the game or the stadium - was struggling to maintain relevance following the 1996 demise of the Southwest Conference, the championship of which had earned a berth to the game, often against a highly ranked independent school like Notre Dame.
+Besides, the Cotton Bowl game - we now must often clarify whether we're talking about the game or the stadium - was struggling to maintain relevance following the 1996 demise of the Southwest Conference, the champion of which had earned a berth to the game, often against a highly ranked independent school like Notre Dame.

 Today, college football happens three times annually at the Cotton Bowl.
 The universities of Texas and Oklahoma continue to play each other there, as they have since 1932.
 The State Fair Classic, an annual game featuring teams from historically black schools, is older than the Cotton Bowl itself - dating to 1925.
 Prairie View A&M and Grambling have been the designated opponents since 1992.